-Enabling another's breach of academic integrity

-- Making information available to another student, such as allowing one's essay or assignment to be copied by someone else, or giving information about a test or exam to a student writing the same test or exam later in the day or subsequent days - Selling or distributing term papers or other assignments - Completing an assignment for another student - Knowingly assisting another person to conceal their departure from academic integrity.
+- · Enabling another's breach of academic integrity - Making information available to another student, such as knowingly allowing one's essay or assignment to be copied by someone else, or giving information about a test or exam to a student writing the same test or exam later in the day or subsequent days - Selling or distributing term papers or other assignments - Completing an assignment for another student - · Knowingly assisting another person to conceal their departure from academic integrity.

-Unauthorized Collaboration
+Unauthorized collaboration

-- · Working with others, without the specific permission of the instructor, on assignments that will be submitted for a grade - This applies to in-class or take-home tests, papers, online guizzes or homework assignments.
-It also

-- applies to individual assignments as well as group assignments (where collaboration is restricted to members within the assigned group).
-Students may not collaborate without the instructor's authorization. - Includes communicating with another person during an exam or an exam window.
+- · Working with others, without the specific permission of the instructor, on assignments that will be submitted for a grade - This applies to in-class or take-home tests, papers, online quizzes or homework assignments.
+It also applies to individual assignments as well as group assignments (where collaboration is restricted to members within the assigned group).
+Students may not collaborate without the instructor's authorization.